ahama92/jobinfo/README.md

 - If you don't have Python 3.6+ installed, go to [the official webpage](https://www.python.org/downloads/) and follow the instructions to install the latest version.

-- `pip` Should come with Python, but ensure it's up to date.
+- `pip` should come with Python, but ensure it's up to date.
 ```console
 python -m pip install --upgrade pip
 ```